 PCB and MCU

 You can purchase MidiALF main board directly from me for US$35.00 and pre-programmed ATmega644p MCU for US$15.00.
-The CV extension board (when available) will be sold for US$30.
+The CV extension board is US$30.
 The prices do not include shipping from California, USA.
-Currently I can only accept PayPal payments.
+PayPal payments only.

 MidiALF is built around technology developed by Mutable Instruments: most of its hardware components can be found in various MI’s projects (mostly Shruthi-1 and Ambika), while software implementation uses quite a lot of code from MIDIpal.
 Not to mention the breakthrough Avril programming framework that brought modern C++ programming (read: productivity and sanity) to Atmel MCU world.
 Without this MidiALF project would not be possible, so thank you, Olivier, for sharing your talent with all of us!